-We're sorry, but you will need to retrieve your RIT ID card in order to use your meal plan.
-You may also use cash to purchase meals.
+A RIT ID card is required to use your meal plan.
+You may use cash or credit to purchase meals.
 RIT ID cards are consistently checked by RIT staff to prevent unauthorized use.

-Report it lost immediately RIT Public Safety who may be notified 24 hours a day, 7 days a week at (585) 475-2853.
+Report your lost card immediately to RIT Public Safety, open 24 hours a day, 7 days a week at 585-475-2853.
 Once reported, your card will be deactivated preventing unauthorized use.
 You can obtain a new RIT ID card at the Registrar's Office.
 You are responsible for any usage on the card up until the time you report it lost/stolen.

-Meals must be consumed within a given week (a week begins with breakfast on Monday and ends at midnight on Sunday), and cannot be accumulated, transferred, or refunded.
+Meals and meal exchanges must be consumed within a given week (a week begins with breakfast on Sunday and ends at midnight on Saturday), and cannot be accumulated, transferred, nor refunded.

 For students who are on a residential meal plan, take-out meals are available at Gracie's.
-Just ask the cashier for a take-out container.
+Ask the cashier for a take-out container.
 Please note that you can either take-out OR eat-in, not both.
 Additionally all RIT Dining locations that except meal locations also offer take-out items for purchase.

-Yes, treat you friend, family, co-worker, boss, adviser, or better yet - your professor! - to a meal at Gracie's or any Dining Services location.
-Just ask the cashier to deduct your guest's meal from your debit balance.
-Also, you'll receive a 15% discount in Gracie's when using debit accounts!
+Yes, treat your friend, family, co-worker, boss, adviser, or better yet, your professor, to a meal at any Dining Services location.
+Ask the cashier to deduct your guest's meal from your Dining Dollars balance.
+Also, you'll receive a 15% discount in Gracie's when using Dining Dollars!

-Additionally, students on Gracie's meal plans may use up to FIVE of his/her meals, per term, as a guest meal!
-When a guest meal is used, a meal is taken away from that week's remaining meals.
+If you have a Tiger Meal Plan, you may use up to five (5) of your meals, per semester, as a guest meal.
+When a guest meal is used, that meal is taken away from that week's remaining meals.
 Students may use any number of these guest meals to pay for 1-5 guests at Gracie's as long as the student themselves are eating with their guest(s).

-You can select/add or change a meal plan online at mydining.rit.edu.
+You can select a meal plan online at mydining.rit.edu.

-- Required resident meal plans: All students living in the Residence Halls, RIT Inn, or Greek housing are available to select once your RIT housing assignment has been finalized beginning June 2013.
+- Required resident meal plans: All students living in the Residence Halls, RIT Inn, or Greek housing are available to select once your RIT housing assignment has been finalized starting June 2017.

 - Visit mydining.rit.edu and log in with your RIT computer account username and password

-- Click “Housing Contract/Dining Plan” at the top of the page
+- Click “Housing Contract/Meal Plan” at the top of the page

 - Select a meal plan:

-- Students required to be on a meal plan – you will be able to select a meal plan once you receive notice from RIT Housing Operations that your assignment is finalized.
-Once finalized, you can select a meal plan by completing the “Meal Plan Preference” step in your online “13-14 Full Academic Year” housing contract.
+- Students required to be on a meal plan: You will be able to select a meal plan once you receive notice from RIT Housing Operations that your assignment is finalized.
+Once finalized, you can select a meal plan by completing the “Dining Plan Preference” step in your online housing contract.
 Click “save & submit” after selecting your dining plan.
 Changes to meal plans may only be made until the end of the first week of each academic semester (fall, spring) until 4:30 p.m. the Friday of that week online.
 No changes can be made after the deadline.

 - You can also view, change, and cancel your plan at mydining.rit.edu by clicking on the appropriate links.

 TIP: Track your meal plan usage online at eservices.rit.edu or at tigercenter.rit.edu!

 Manage Your Dining Account Online